redhat-cip/edeploy/docs/AHC.rst

 Selecting files to analyze
 ``````````````````````````
 Cardiff uses the *-r* option to select a result directory.
-It wil analyze automatically the stucture and metadata to perform sanity checks and computation.
+It wil analyze automatically the structure and metadata to perform sanity checks and computation.

 ::